Do You Edge or Mow First? - Trimyxs

 Understand Your Lawn's Layout

-It is important that you first understand the layout of your lawn.
-After that, you can begin mowing or edging.
+It is important to understand the layout of your lawn before you begin mowing or edging.

 If you have planting beds, driveways, walkways, or other features bordering the lawn, define them with a well-defined edge.

 Be careful around landscaping features.
-Consider the width and direction of each feature.
-So, you can determine which tools you will need and which you should do first.
+Consider the width and direction of each feature to determine which tools you will need and which you should do first.

-When you edge or mow near sidewalks, driveways, or other landscaping features, be careful not to accidentally damage them.
+When you edge or mow near sidewalks, driveways, or other landscaping features, be careful not to damage them accidentally.

 Use the Right Tools